 - Cilantro: Cilantro is a must for authentic tomatillo salsa.

 - Optional: I add in honey and garlic to round out the flavors.
-You can omit one or both these ingredients, but the flavor is superior when added.
+You can omit one or both of these ingredients, but the flavor is superior when added.

 How to make Tomatillo Salsa

 - Tomatillos need to be husked and rinsed of the waxy residue on their skin before using to prepare salsa.
 To husk a tomatillo, you can just peel off the skin and then rinse off the waxy residue on the tomatillo.
 However, the BEST way to husk tomatillos is to quickly drop in boiling water.
-After a minute, remove the tomatillos and the husk (and residue) will come right off.
+After a minute, remove the tomatillos and the husk and residue will come right off.